Jamesha123/Monkey_Boy/README.md

 # Monkey Boy 🐒

-A 2D adventure game built in Java featuring exploration, combat, magic, and quests in a pixel-art world.
+A 2D adventure game built in Java featuring exploration, combat, magic, and quests in a pixel art 2D world.

 ## Game Overview

-Monkey Boy is a classic 2D top-down adventure game where you play as a young hero exploring villages, dungeons, and boss arenas.
+Monkey Boy is a classic 2D top down adventure game where you play as a young hero exploring villages, dungeons, and boss arenas.
 The game features real-time combat, magic spells, inventory management, and an engaging storyline with NPCs and quests.

 ## Features